opendatateam/udata/docs/running-project.md

 # Running the project

-Adapt the `Procfile` file at the root of your repository by uncommenting appropriated lines.
+Adapt the `Procfile.sample` file at the root of your repository by copying it to `Procfile` and uncommenting appropriated lines.

 !!! note
-    Or use the `--procfile` option which allows you to specify a path to a custom `Procfile` file which can be handy to preserve the original one.
+    Or use the `--procfile` option which allows you to specify a path to a custom `Procfile` from wherever you want.

 Then run all dependencies with: